 There are several reasons behind the intense competition for college admission.
 One is demographics.
 There are simply an awful lot of college aged Americans, with more on the way.
-The baby boom “echo” peaked at 4.1 million births in 1990, and families immigrating to the US also include children.
+The baby boom “echo” peaked at 4.1 million births in teh early 1990s, and families immigrating to the US also include children.
 Consequently, the number of 17- and 18-year-olds continues to grow.

-At the same time, the country’s most selective schools are not increasing the size of their entering classes.
-They can admit roughly the same number of students for fall 2016 that they did a decade or even a generation ago.
+At the same time, the country’s most selective schools are not increasing the size of their entering classes very much.
+They can admit roughly the same number of students for fall 2019 that they did a decade or even a generation ago.
 That means a growing population of high school seniors is competing for a static number of seats at top tier schools.

 Not only are there more college-aged Americans, but a prosperous economy means more incentive to attend college (given more sophisticated job requirements) and more money to do it with.
 Every year since 1970, an increasing proportion of high school graduates has pursued post-secondary education.

 Yet another factor is that more students are submitting applications to multiple schools.
 Students are now routinely applying to roughly 20 schools now, as opposed to 5 or 6 just over a decade ago.
 (This has also caused college admission officers to look more closely at applicant sincerity and yield.)